 Sammie was a part of the Posey establishment for many years before he purchased the firm.
 He has been in the funeral service since 1960 and has been a licensed funeral director since the 1970's.
 He worked at all three locations, managing the Langley firm at one time but spending most of his time at Graniteville managing and directing.
 This town has always meant a lot to Sammie and always will.
 Being here since his birth he connects with the people and is an icon in the area.
-At the age of 77 and with 57 years of service in Graniteville, he is known for his heart of compassion towards the bereaved families that we serve day after day.
+With nearly 60 years of service in Graniteville, he is known for his heart of compassion towards the bereaved families that we serve day after day.

 Very often people around the funeral home get the privilege of hearing stories of how things used to be from Mr. Napier.
 He talks of the days when they had the ambulance service and how he would always have to leave his date to run a medical alarm.
 He tells about the days when they had a furniture route to collect and about all the Christmas Eve's that were spent collecting before they were able to go home and be with their family.
 Most importantly to him is how funerals were conducted with the upmost dignity and respect of the deceased, and still to this day, he carries the lessons he has learned through the years with him as he conducts services and directs his staff to care for families in a way that is second to none.